wangchanggan/golang-web-project-framework/README.md

 It indicates concrete instantiated object, which matches with database.

 #### Dao
-Encapsulating access to the database: adding, deleting, modifying and querying.Do not involve business logic.
+Encapsulating access to the database: adding, deleting, Updating and querying.Do not involve business logic.

 ### Utils
 Public function part, which can be used by any others.